 It is incumbent upon the country's intelligence and defense agencies to assess the long-term viability of the U.S. SSBN force and analyze alternative options for a hedge force.
-If significant risks are identified, or if the agencies conclude that an enemy breakthrough in anti-submarine warfare could escape detection, a capable hedge might consist of a mixed fleet of 40 to 70 heavy bombers (B-52H, B-2A, and B-21 Raider, which is still in development) armed with ALCMs, B61 gravity bombs, conventional cruise missiles and, optionally, the new air-launched long-range standoff (long-range standoff, or "LRSO") cruise missile.
+If significant risks are 138 The bomber payloads would consist of two highly accurate and lethal nuclear weapons: the W80 warhead for its long-range cruise missiles and the B61-12 warhead for its gravity bombs.
+When the latter are deployed in the 2020s, the current high-yield B83 bomb will be retired. identified, or if the agencies conclude that an enemy breakthrough in anti-submarine warfare could escape detection, a capable hedge might consist of a mixed fleet of 40 to 70 heavy bombers (B-52H, B-2A, and B-21 Raider, which is still in development) armed with ALCMs, B61 gravity bombs, conventional cruise missiles and, optionally, the new air-launched long-range standoff (long-range standoff, or "LRSO") cruise missile.
 The fleet size would vary from a low of 40 aircraft for a deterrence-only hedge to 70 for a deterrence-pluswarfighting hedge.